Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: SMEFT Reweighting and Constraint Extraction

-This procedure is applied independently to each dimension-six operator, with all other WCs set to zero, providing a measure of the sensitivity of the $Z \to \mu \mu bb$ channel to physics beyond the Standard Model within the SMEFT framework.
+This procedure is applied independently to each dimension-six operator, with all other WCs set to zero, providing channel-specific constraints on possible SMEFT effects in the \ensuremath{\mu^+\mu^-b\bar b} final state.
 In this analysis, a flavor-specific setup is adopted, in which the WCs are defined for individual fermion generations.
 In particular, operators involving second-generation leptons ($\ell_2$) and third-generation quarks ($q_3$) are considered explicitly.
-This choice allows a direct probe of flavor-resolved SMEFT effects in the $Z \to \mu\mu bb$ final state, beyond the flavor-universal assumptions commonly employed in global SMEFT fits.
+This choice provides channel-specific constraints on flavor-resolved SMEFT effects in the \ensuremath{\mu^+\mu^-b\bar b} final state, beyond the flavor-universal assumptions commonly employed in global SMEFT fits.

 FIG.~\ref{fig:eft_fit} shows the dependence of the expected event yield in the signal region on the WCs of the six dimension-six operators considered in this analysis.
 For each operator, the ratio of the SMEFT prediction to the SM expectation is fitted with a quadratic function, reflecting the structure of the squared matrix element, which includes both interference and pure SMEFT contributions.